 NONP 2710 – Introduction to Nonprofit Management and Leadership

 NONP 3300 – Nonprofit Financial Management Organizations

 The introductory course will give students an overview of America's nonprofit sector as it relates to both the for-profit business and government sectors.
-Emphasis will be on the history, purpose and theories fo the sector, the legal and regulatory environment, efforts to improve ethics and accountability, the sector's economics and funding environment, trends in evaluation and outcome measurement, and general management problems and principles.
+Emphasis will be on the history, purpose, and theories of the sector; the legal and regulatory environment; efforts to improve ethics and accountability; the sector's economics and funding environment; trends in evaluation and outcome measurement; and general management problems and principles.
 The course will also discuss opportunities for personal growth and career advancement available in the sector and highlight skills and training needed to succeed.
 Cross-listed with NPM 4170.

 NONP 3600 – Advanced Nonprofit Marketing and Fundraising

 This course addresses the financial management of nonprofit organizations.
 This includes both financial reporting and managerial finance.
 Topics include 1) financial accounting principles and practices, 2) managerial accounting methodology, 3) compliance, and 4) measuring and managing program performance.
 The course examines current trends in nonprofit financial management and integrates financial management with recent federal legislation.
 Cross-listed with NPM 4190.

 NONP 3710 – Nonprofit Governance and Volunteer Management

 Addresses the main processes that nonprofits use to interact with internal and external audiences for the purpose of building public and financial support for their missions.
 Current trends and best practices in nonprofit marketing and fundraising are examined.
 Indentifies and addresses ethical issues related to fundraising and marketing.
 Cross-listed with NPM 4200.

 NONP 3750 – Social Entrepreneurship and Sustainable Business Models